nmtmason/build-the-game-of-life/README.md

   [create-react-app](https://github.com/facebook/create-react-app).
 - Board size for Conway's Game of Life is determined by the size of the viewport.
 It is stored as a 2 dimensional array.
-- Each cell is given a value of 0, 1, 2, denoting whether or not the cell is dead, alive or has been reproduced.
+- Each cell is given a value of 0, 1, 2, denoting whether the cell is dead, alive or has been reproduced.
-- The HTML5 canvas API is used to take care of drawing the board.
+- The HTML5 canvas API is used to draw the board.
-- Animation is achieved using the requestAnimationFrame API.
+- The `requestAnimationFrame` API is used to animate the board.
 FPS is capped at 30, although this is configurable as a parameter on the main App component.